 Christine Marie von Cappelen, Maja among friends, is reckoned as Norways first female botanist.
 She left a small, hand written flora called “Wild Flowers at Eidsfos and its surroundings”.
 The flora is said to create school for later floras, and is today found at the Botanical Museum in Oslo.

-Building in the proximity to the Garden
+Buildings in the Proximity to the Garden

 The Bath House (approx. 1930)